This is what sparked the crypto market crash which saw Bitcoin, Ethereum, Dogecoin and other prices drop significantly

 What is the price of Bitcoin and Ethereum?

-At the time of writing, the current price of Bitcoin is £22,851.19 according to Coinbase.
+The price of Bitcoin was £22,851.19 after the latest crash, according to Coinbase.

 The drop in price is consistent with the crypto down -2.92% in the last hour (9.30pm, 22 June).